 Six Great Podcasts for Kids

-Brains on is a science podcast for kids with the tagline “we’re serious about being curious.”
-With episode titles like “Animal Farts: A Mighty Wind” you just know that you are going to love the cheeky minds behind these shows.
-This podcast has over 100 episodes in the archive and you can find a list of listener favorites if you’re looking for a good starting point.
+“We’re serious about being curious is the tagline behind the Brains On Podcast.
+Episode titles like “Animal Farts: A Mighty Wind” tell you all you need to know about the cheeky minds behind these shows.
+This podcast has over 100 episodes in the archive.
+You can find a list of listener favorites if you’re looking for a good starting point.

 This serial sci-fi podcast for kids is entertaining for everyone.
 The creator draws inspiration from a number of books and includes puzzles and brain-teasers for listeners to attempt to solve before the next episode.
 With four full seasons already produced, there is plenty of content to dig in to and enjoy with the explorers from the Marlowe interplanetary space station.
 My kids, ages 7 & 10, both love this and rank it their number one podcast.

-Another serial podcast, this time with a mystery at the heart of it.
+This is another serial podcast, but this time with a mystery at the heart of it.
 The intended audience is 8-12 years old and it describes itself as “Goonies meets Spy Kids meets Stranger Things.”
 This will definitely keep your tweens entertained on long road trips and would make a fantastic summer binge listen!

 Story Pirates has been around since 2004 as a performing group, radio show and sketch comedy troupe featuring stories written by kids.
 The podcast is from Gimlet, a team that has proven themselves absolute podcasting geniuses.
 My seven year old loves this podcast as a source of light-hearted fun in the form of funny storytelling and silly songs.
 The best part is that the stories told on the podcast are stories that kids have submitted and have been turned into highly entertaining sketches.